DanielTakeshi/MNIST-benchmarking/README.md

 learning rate of 0.001 is better in this case.
 I thought there would be some more instability with just 2600 data points.

+Here, I ran:

+- 3000 epochs of Adam, 3 trials each.
-Here, I ran for 3000 epochs *and* with me shuffling the training dataset entirely at the start of each epoch, so this is almost like a true minibatch fashion (normally we have a fixed minibatch and iterate through them, I shuffle and then iterate through the resulting minibatches, but there's a third metric which involves iterating through an experience replay of samples which is probably best):
+- With shuffling the training dataset entirely at the start of each epoch, so this is almost like a true minibatch fashion (normally we have a fixed minibatch and iterate through them, I shuffle and then iterate through the resulting minibatches, but there's a third metric which involves iterating through an experience replay of samples which is probably best).
+- I scaled the output into `[-0.5, 9.5]` when needed (`scale=True`) which means
+  taking a hyperbolic tangent, then multiplying by 5, then adding by 4.5.
+It works.

 ![.](figures/mar12_3000_epochs.png?raw=true)

-Wow, seems like we should realistically get 93 percent performance.
-Now, what happens when we constrain the output to be in [-0.5, 9.5] or so?
-Hmmm ... or we could just do [0,9] but feels like cheating.
+Wow, seems like we should realistically get 93 percent performance even without scaling, and scaling into the range gives even better performance.
+And recall, this is all with just 2600 training data points ...

+The plots are confusing in some ways, though.
+I can't explain the occasional drop or jagged shape, and recall that this is with three trials.